 The end is near.

-It is with and abrupt shock that, on the final stage, you arrive at the N2, to cross over for the final 4.5km to the Harkerville trail.
+It is with an abrupt shock that, on the final stage, you arrive at the N2, to cross over for the final 4.5km to the Harkerville trail.
 Once frequented by elephants, the remaining giants have long abandoned crossing the highway to avoid the risk of persecution by farmers and the blur of speeding traffic.
 But the leopards still slink through the dappled light as ghosts.

-On reaching the Harkerville hut most hikers pack up and dash to the nearest civilization to was and replenish themselves.
+On reaching the Harkerville hut most hikers pack up and dash to the nearest civilization to wash and replenish themselves.
 Yet, with a bit of patience, staying over in the hut is a comfortable option that offers a gradual transition to the modern world.
-In the boma and beneath the comfort of an expansive tree the spirit of the dwarves, giants and ghosts can drift comfortably through your mind one last time.
+In the boma and beneath the comfort of an expansive tree, the spirit of the dwarves, giants and ghosts can drift comfortably through your mind one last time.
 Until sunrise.

 Looking for a Desert Hike?